jglev/r-veccompare/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Changed the DESCRIPTION to replace the redundant "The veccompare package contains functions for automating" with "Automates ...."
+* Changed the DESCRIPTION to replace the redundant "The veccompare package contains functions for automating" with "Automates..."

 * Single quoted software names such as 'RMarkdown' and 'RStudio'.